 Maya has a PhD in social anthropology, and is an experienced editor and proofreader.
 She’s in the process of expanding her editorial business while continuing to publish academic research.
+She wants to know how to focus her marketing strategy.

 To date, she’s focused on acquiring work through a freelancing website, but the work flow is unpredictable and she’s not convinced it will supply her with a viable income stream in the long term.